codecraftblog/codecraftblog.github.io/_posts/2020-08-17-ios-interview-quest-array.md

 <h3 style="color:#29c7ac;">Q. How do you check if an Swift Array is empty?</h3>

-> Swift Array has an property named `isEmpty` that can be used to check if array has no elements. <br>
+> Swift Array has a property named `isEmpty` that can be used to check if the array has no elements. <br>
 >
-> The `isEmpty` property returns a boolean value which is `true` if the arrray is empty.
+> The `isEmpty` property returns a boolean value which is `true` if the array is empty.

 ```swift
 let emptyArr = [String]()